simonefagini/Fluo-for-Rhino/commands/README.md

 ```

+- ### Fluo-for-Rhino {df47bd45-3187-4912-8324-4b2288908bb8}.zip
+   A Rhino plugin that seamlessly bundles all the custom commands from this repository into a     ready-to-use package—simply download and place it in the correct folder.

 - ### template_cmd.py
   A template file for creating a custom Rhino command in Python to be executed directly from the Rhino command line.